Alain-Fournier: Biography

+The same year, Henri finally found Yvonne's trail again, as Jacques Rivière's younger brother Marc was studying medicine in Rochefort, the town where her family lived.
+Marc was in the know since Henri and him had met in 1907, and he brought it up when he was introduced to Yvonne's younger sister.
+Henri and Yvonne were then able to meet again for a couple days, as she was visiting her family.
+She introduced him to her mother, her sister and her children, and they could talk about their first encounter and what it meant to them.
+Henri also showed her a letter he wrote for her the previous year, expressing his love and faithfulness and telling her that his then upcoming novel, "Le Grand Meaulnes" was all about her.

-In 1914, Alain-Fournier started work on a second novel, Colombe Blanchet, but this remained unfinished when he joined the Army as a lieutenant during August.
+In 1914, Alain-Fournier started to work on a second novel, Colombe Blanchet, but this remained unfinished when he had to join the Army as a lieutenant that August.
 He died fighting near Vaux-lès-Palameix (Meuse) one month later, on 22 September 1914.
 His body remained unidentified until 1991, at which time he was buried in the cemetery of Saint-Remy-la-Calonne.
 According to some sources, the patrol which Alain-Fournier was part of received the order to "shoot at German soldiers encountered unexpectedly and who were stretcher-bearers"; the patrol obeyed, which the Germans would have considered a violation of international conventions.
 According to Gerd Krumeich, professor at the University of Düsseldorf, it is correct that Alain-Fournier's patrol attacked a German ambulance, but it is difficult to establish the precise facts.

 Most of the writing of Alain-Fournier was published posthumously: Miracles (a volume of poems and essays) in 1924, his correspondence with Jacques Rivière in 1926 and his letters to his family in 1930.
 His notes and sketches for Colombe Blanchet have also been published.

 Albin Schram manuscripts

-A correspondence between Alain-Fournier and an unidentified woman was found in the Albin Schram Collection.
-It is a grateful letter for her introduction to Monsieur Hébrard and refers to his next work:
+A correspondence between Alain-Fournier and an unidentified woman was found in the collection of Albin Schram.
+It is a grateful letter for her introduction to a Monsieur Hébrard and refers to his next work:

-Il m'a proposé pour Le Temps ce qu'il était le plus logique de me proposer: lui apporter mon prochain roman – ce que j'ai promis bien volontiers.
+Il m'a proposé pour Le Temps ce qu'il était le plus logique de me proposer: lui apporter mon prochain roman—ce que j'ai promis bien volontiers.
 Ce second roman est, pour l'instant un peu retardé par une nouvelle oeuvre qui s'est mise au travers de ma route et qui ne me laisse pas beaucoup de répit.
 Mais j'espère bien avant la fin de l'année avoir terminé Colombe Blanchet.

-He has proposed to me for Le Temps that which was the most logical thing to propose to me: to bring him my next novel – which I have promised quite willingly.
+He has proposed to me for Le Temps that which was the most logical thing to propose to me: to bring him my next novel—which I have promised quite willingly.
 This second novel is, for the moment, somewhat delayed by a new work which has placed itself across my path and which doesn't leave me much respite.
 But I hope well before the end of the year to have finished Colombe Blanchet.